ZacharyPax/WatchtowerStack/README.md

   -  Long-term forensic storage of network connections via the Watchtower-Forensic Datastore & Zeek (David & Manasseh)
   -  A global dashboard to monitor network and system status from all data ingest points via Grafana (Jehoahaz)
   -  A simple HTML interface to inventory all network devices (Zechariah/Ruth)
+  -  An elaborate status monitoring system to ensure both frontend and backend elements of the stack are operational (Lazarus)
+  -  So much more!

 ### Virtual Machines